 If you've got a Green Deal loan, then when you applied your assessor will have worked out the average energy saving for a home of your type for that improvement.
-They'll then compare it to your usage – whether your heating's on for fewer hours, whether you live alone or have a brood of six.
+They'll then have compared it to your usage – whether your heating's on for fewer hours, whether you live alone or have a brood of six.

-Assessors have been advised to make very conservative estimates of savings, as well as factoring in future energy price rises.
-This means for most typical energy users, if you do it right, the true saving's likely to be more than the repayments, so you'd be quids in.
-But if your usage changes, there's a risk it'll go the other way (see point 14).
+Assessors were advised to make very conservative estimates of savings, plus factor in future energy price rises.
+This means for most typical energy users, if you do it right, the true saving's likely to be more than the repayments, so you're quids in.
+But if your usage changes, there's a risk it'll go the other way (see point 9).

-The Green Deal can be used for 40+ improvements, from double glazing and boiler upgrades to underfloor heating and loft insulation
+The Green Deal could be used for 40+ improvements, from double glazing and boiler upgrades to underfloor heating and loft insulation

 Cash was on offer for a plethora of energy-efficiency improvements, a bigger list than under previous schemes.

 You could've been eligible for one or a combination of the following.
 The only limit was how many improvements would've been useful and if they'd have paid for themselves through Green Deal finance.

 Cavity wall insulation

 Most homes built since 1920 have a gap between internal and external walls.
 Filling the cavity with insulating mineral wool and foam means that cold air's kept out, and warm air in.

 Cavity wall insulation is one of the cheapest energy-saving home improvements, and pays for itself very quickly.
 (If you're looking to do this, note you may be entitled to Free Insulation anyway.)

 While it's expensive, so can take longer to recoup your outlay, double-glazing can boost your home's value, as it's often top of buyers' wishlists.

 Draught-proofing is where you check windows and doors, floors, loft hatches, electrical fittings and pipework for anywhere that cold air is getting in, then seal up the gaps.

 It's a simple measure with a big impact.
-It's also one you could easily do yourself - check out this Energy Saving Trust guide.
+It's also one you can easily do yourself – check out this Energy Saving Trust guide.